S.Korea's daily COVID-19 count tops 90,000, basketball league halted | Health

 S.Korea's daily COVID-19 count tops 90,000, basketball league halted

 The 90,443 cases reported for Tuesday represent a drastic surge from the 57,177 recorded by the Korea Disease Control and Prevention Agency (KDCA) a day before.
-The surge has seen the virus spread through Korean business and society, and the country's men's basketball league on Wednesday halted its season as dozens of players tested positive for COVID-19.
+The surge has seen the virus spread through Korean business and society, and the men's basketball and volleyball leagues on Wednesday halted their season as dozens of players tested positive for COVID-19.

 - Country: